microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Remarks
 ## Usage Recommendations

-### When to show an app notification?
+### When to show an information bar?

 TODO (PM): transcribe to sentences out of bullet points Current opinion: When the state of the application is different from normal, expected functionality
 - Patterns for critical notifications (i.e. internet connectivity is required for the application to function)
-    - A critical app notification should remain in view until the connection is restored if the app's functionality is very limited without this feature working.
+    - A critical information bar should remain in view until the connection is restored if the app's functionality is very limited without this feature working.
-    - A critical app notification appears ("Internet connectivity lost") and can be dismissed by the user.
+    - A critical information bar appears ("Internet connectivity lost") and can be dismissed by the user.
         - However, if the internet is reconnected and the user had previously dismissed the notification, the notification should update to "Internet is reconnected" Success notification to inform the user the functionality of the application is restored.
         - Additionally, if the internet is reconnected and the notification is still on the screen, the notification should merely disappear from view.

 - Patterns for informational notifications, users should **always** have the option to dismiss informational notifications, even if they are intended to disappear after # seconds.
-    - If the app is performing a long task in the background that can then require further user action (i.e. backing up a drive or scanning for viruses) then an app notification for "Success" could appear.
+    - If the app is performing a long task in the background that can then require further user action (i.e. backing up a drive or scanning for viruses) then an information bar for "Success" could appear.
     - TBD: App update recommendations

 ### When to use the different DisplayModes?